When there’s a COVID-19 outbreak at a hotel, who gets to know and when? Salish Lodge becomes a case study for Seattle’s hoteliers

 “It’s a loss of trust,” said Bauer.

-Salish Lodge’s biggest takeaway?
+Salish Lodge’s biggest take-away?
 Swift communication with guests about COVID-19 cases is essential.

 “If we’ve learned anything from this, it is communicate, communicate, communicate,” said Stephens.
 “Our guests are our family and they deserve to hear from us. … Having gone through this, that is the right way and the expectation in the industry.”